webix-hub/docs/data/organogram/configuration.md

 <img src="desktop/organogram_list_blocks.png">

-In the parent of the items that we want to turn into a list, we will specify the **type** property with the value "list".
+To create a list block, you need to specify the **$type** property with the value "list" in the parent of the items that you want to turn into a list.

-So the data template will be defined as follows:
+Let's have a look at the organogram in the above picture.
+The items of the 4th level are united into lists.

+For example, to unite the child items of the "Research" item ("Base research" and "Collaborative research with industries"), we should set the **$type** property with the value "list" in its definition.

+The same actions should be performed with the "Development", "Teaching" and "Traning" items and their child items.

+The code will look like this:

 ~~~js
 var orgChart = new webix.ui({